 Keep in mind that support groups, while helpful, are not a form of professional substance abuse treatment.
 They offer an invaluable amount of support and fellowship, but they cannot help someone experiencing a psychiatric or medical crisis.

-Reach out to The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can benefit you or a loved one.
+Reach out to The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can benefit you or a loved one.
 Take the first step toward a healthier future, call today.